djacura/AGame/README.md

 This has a table Row Design on desktop and a list type in mobile view. \
 Which consists of a list of all the products and information:

-- Image on the left
+- The image on the left
 - Product info - including the name the size (if applicable) and SKU number
 - Price
-- Quantity and quantity adjuster - Here you see the quantity of a product, you can increase and descrease the amount \
+- Quantity and quantity adjuster - Here you see the quantity of a product, you can increase and decrease the amount \
     and also you can update and then removed the product from your cart from here as well.
 - Subtotal - this calculated the subtotal of how many items you had of this type.

-In the bottom right corner is the The Order Summary which holds all the financial details of the order:
+In the bottom right corner is the Order Summary which holds all the financial details of the order:

 - Cart Total
 - Discounts - (if any applicable)